youreachedrahat/PPBL-2023-Token-Registry/readme.md

 ### 4. Submit a Merge request.
 In this step, you will request that your changes be included in the main repository, in this case the Gimbalabs repository.

-- Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).
+a.
+Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).
-- Click on the *New merge request* button.
+b.
+Click on the *New merge request* button.
-- Select the *Source branch*.
+c.
+Select the *Source branch*.
 Listen: **You are the source branch**.
 In the "Select source branch" option, select *main*.
-- Select the *Target branch*.
+d.
+Select the *Target branch*.
 Listen: **Gimbalabs is the target branch**.
 In the "Select target branch" option, select *main*.
-- Click on **Compare branches and continue**
+e.
+Click on **Compare branches and continue**
-- In the field "Title", write a concise but descriptive reference for your merge request.
+f.
+In the field "Title", write a concise but descriptive reference for your merge request.
-- Scroll down the screen and click on **Create merge request** button.
+g.
+Scroll down the screen and click on **Create merge request** button.

 #### And that's it.
 SLT complete.
 Congratulations my dear student: You are the best!